jovanaveskovic/devices-api/README.md

 - Fetch devices by brand.
 - Fetch devices by state.
 - Delete a single device.

+## Technical stack

+### Core technologies
+- Java 21
+- Spring Boot 3
+- Spring Data JPA
+- PostgreSQL
+- Maven 3.9
+- Docker
+- Swagger/ Springdoc OpenAPI

+### Testing
+- JUnit 5
+- Mockito

+## Requirements
+To build this project, you will need to have at least the following:

+- Java 21+
+- Maven 3.9+

 ## Building the project and running tests
 You can build the package by running the following command: